Best Big Game promos: Top sportsbook offers for Seahawks vs. Patriots on Feb. 8

 Most popular Big Game bets

-MVP props are always popular among actual sports bettors and it's traditionally been a quarterback-heavy award.
+MVP props are always popular among actual sports bettors, and it's traditionally been a quarterback-heavy award.
 QBs have won in 34 of the previous 59 title games.
-Wide receivers have won the award eight times and running backs have won the award seven times, while defenders have won MVP honors 10 times and a return specialist (Desmond Howard) won the award in 1997.
-Odds vary from book-to-book, but Sam Darnold is the favorite with odds ranging from +125 to +130 and Drake Maye listed just behind him with odds from +230 to +240.
+Wide receivers have won the award eight times and running backs have won the award seven times, while defenders have won MVP honors 10 times, and a return specialist (Desmond Howard) won the award in 1997.
+Odds vary from book-to-book, but Sam Darnold is the favorite with odds ranging from +125 to +130, and Drake Maye is listed just behind him with odds from +230 to +240.

 Responsible gaming